yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

           --bed data_test/BED/TP53_exon2_11.bed
 ```

-### Visualising nextflow pipeline
+### Reporting and Visualising nextflow pipeline
-Nextflow supports several visualisation tools:
+Nextflow provides options for reporting and visualisation your pipeline using the following nextflow flags:
 ```bash
 -with-dag
 -with-timeline
 -with-report
 ```
-You can either use the flags in commandline or create profile for each visualisation feature as discussed below:
+You can either use the flags in commandline or create profile for each feature as discussed below:

 ####  `dag`
 Either use the following flag (-with-dag) when launching script as below: